 Eight Yes’s Secures A Sale

 Statistics show that if you can get your customer to say “yes” at least eight times through trial close questions then you will secure a sale!
-When asking trial close question, always help the customer to say “yes” by nodding your head up and down–they will automatically nod with you.
-Have you ever tried to say no while your were nodding your head up and down?
+When asking a trial close question, always help the customer to say “yes” by nodding your head up and down–they will automatically nod with you.
+Have you ever tried to say no while you were nodding your head up and down?

 Using trial close questions as one of your closing techniques in the presentation is like going down Main Street through traffic lights.
 As long as the lights are green, you can keep on going.
 If you ever come to a red light, you have to stop.
 At the yellow lights, you either proceed cautiously or come to a stop, at that point, a change has to take place before you can proceed down the street.